afterxleep/danielbernal.co/_posts/2026-01-06-why-your-ios-automation-setup-doesnt-work.md

 title: "Why Your iOS Automation Setup Doesn't Work"
 date: 2026-01-06
 permalink: /writing/why-your-ios-automation-setup-doesnt-work.html
 excerpt: "Apple ships five different command-line tools for iOS development.
 They don't talk to each other.
-Here's why that breaks AI-assisted development and what you can do about it."
+This broke my AI-assisted workflow, so I fixed it."
-quote: "A fragmented interface means fragmented AI capabilities.
-A unified interface means you can build iOS apps with AI assistance the same way you'd work on a web project."
+quote: "A fragmented interface means fragmented AI capabilities."
 ---

-Apple ships five different command-line tools for iOS development.
-They don't talk to each other.
+I spent months trying to make AI coding assistants work with iOS development.
+It was painful.

-`xcodebuild` handles compilation. `simctl` manages simulators. `devicectl` talks to physical devices (but only iOS 17+). `xcrun` finds and runs Xcode tools. `xcode-select` switches between Xcode versions.
+Apple ships five different command-line tools. `xcodebuild` handles compilation. `simctl` manages simulators. `devicectl` talks to physical devices (but only iOS 17+). `xcrun` finds and runs Xcode tools. `xcode-select` switches between Xcode versions.
 Each has its own flag syntax, its own output format, its own failure modes.

 Building an app and running it on a simulator requires orchestrating three separate tools:
 ```bash